swharden/SWHLab/doc/uses/EPSCs-and-IPSCs/variance method/readme.md

 ```

 ## Percentile Range Histograms
 I found that there's little change in the curve below 20% even in noisy data like mine.
 It seems like a simple enough number.
-My rule from now on is to ***use the quietest 20% of a sweep to calculate the noise floor histogram***.
+My rule from now on is to ***use the quietest 10% of a sweep to calculate the noise floor histogram***.
+Notice how the distribution curves begin to shift after you increase above 20% that value.
+10% seems extremely safe.
+Regardless, it's _way_ better than attempting to fit a gaussian curve to a bunch of missing data!

 Percentile Histograms | Distribution Curves
 ---|---